suffolklibraries/lgc/content/collections/events/samba-drumming-club.md

   [07957442084](tel:07957442084)
 ---
-Learn Samba drumming from a professional tutor and all drums provided.
-No prior experience necessary.
+Let's make some noise ! high energy weekly drumming club for aged 14 +.
+No experience necessary - pro teacher - all drums provided